Enegnei/AppleVsFBI/AppleVsFBI.md

 ## What important events led to this case?
 + On December 2nd, 2015, Farook and his wife Malik killed 14 people and injured 22 at the Inland Regional Center in California during a San Bernardino County Department of Public Health training session/ party.
 They were pursued by police and died hours later in a shoot-out.
-The iPhone now in question (a 5C with iOS9) was found by law enforcement in a Black Lexcus IS300.
+The iPhone now in question (a 5C with iOS9) was found by law enforcement in a Black Lexcus IS300 ([see lines 23-4 of pgs 4-5](https://web.archive.org/web/20160220002724/http://www.politico.com/f/?id=00000152-fae6-d7cd-af53-fafe53bb0002)).

 + The phone was the property of Farook's employer, the **San Bernardino County Department of Public Health**.
 It had been issued to Farook for work & the County still retained official ownership of the phone at the time of the attack ([see lines 22-24 of pg 6](https://web.archive.org/web/20160220002724/http://www.politico.com/f/?id=00000152-fae6-d7cd-af53-fafe53bb0002)), but for some reason *had neglected to install mobile-device management software which was standard on their government-issued work phones* & would have